 [nogallery]– disables the auto-gallery and displays all images inline

 Shortcodes can be included anywhere in the body of your email and must be in lowercase.
-There should be no spaces between the left square braket and the shortcode content.
+There should be no spaces between the left square bracket and the shortcode content.

-Any number of tags can be added to your post, each separated by a comma:
+As with categories, any number of tags can be added to your post, each separated by a comma.
+You can add existing tags, or create new ones.

 [tags one potato, two potato, three potato, more]

-Jetpack’s Publicize lets you notify other web services about your posts.
+Jetpack’s Jetpack Social feature lets you notify other web services about your posts.
 With the

-[publicize twitter facebook] – Sends a notification specifically to both Facebook and Twitter only.
+[publicize facebook] – Sends a notification from Facebook only.

 Delaying Your Post

-The delay shortcode will accept any time allowed by PHP’s strtotime.
-For example, you can:
+The delay shortcode will accept any time allowed by PHP’s strtotime function.
+For example, you can use the following to delay your post by one hour, or two days, respectively.

 [delay +1 hour]